nocomplexity/SecurityArchitecture/securitycourses.rst

 The Cyber Law Toolkit is a dynamic interactive web-based resource for legal professionals who work with matters at the intersection of international law and cyber operations.
 The toolkit consists of hypothetical scenarios.
 Each scenario contains a description of cyber incidents inspired by real-world examples, accompanied by detailed legal analysis.
 Check: https://cyberlaw.ccdcoe.org/wiki/Main_Page

+Wargames
+^^^^^^^^^

+The wargames offered by the OverTheWire community can help you to learn and practice security concepts in the form of fun-filled games.
+All OSS with the code on Github.
+Check it out and play! http://overthewire.org/wargames/